Sermon Draft: Prideful Presumption…James 4:13-17

 What does it mean to have limited and finite knowledge?
 “Yet you do not know what your life will be like tomorrow.”

-Think about our own capacities for knowledge.
-It does not take much for us to realize that we have limited knowledge.
+Regarding our capacities, we can all acknowledge that our individual intelligence limits our knowledge, however it is measured.
 Consider the grade you did not make in school, but would like to have made.
 What did grades show us?
 Limited knowledge.
 Consider the books you have not read.
-Think about the subjects, topics, matters in things like politics, science, history, philosophy, theology, and so much more.
+Think about the subjects, topics, matters in things like politics, science, history, philosophy, theology, and so much more that you know very little about.

-Think also about how our relational knowledge is limited by the willingness of others to be known.
-In other words, we know someone, or JI Packer, in his book, Knowing God, shares this: “the quality and extent of our knowledge of other people depends more on them than on us.
+Third, also consider how our relational knowledge.
+This is limited by others being willing to be known.
+In other words, as JI Packer, in his book, Knowing God, shares: “the quality and extent of our knowledge of other people depends more on them than on us.
 Our knowing them is more directly the result of their allowing us to know them than of our attempting to get to know them” (Packer, 35).

 Now, we’ve just examined our limited and finite knowledge in our worldly material sphere.
 What about when we consider our limited knowledge of God and the mystery surrounding the celestial sphere?
 The sphere of angels, demons, heaven, and hell.
 We are baffled by simply looking at the stars.
 Consider the maker of the stars.
 Simply think about aspects of God’s nature.
 The mysteries of providence and His eternal and infinite nature.
 Ponder God’s omniscience, His omnipotence, and so much more.

-In the end, what is James showing us about us, relating to knowledge?
+In the end, what is James teaching us about knowledge?
 That we are dependent, therefore, we ought to live that way.

 Second, our lives are momentary and fragile.